Skip to content

 ├── BpmnModeler.tsx main orchestrator, manages selected process state

-├── BpmnCanvas.tsx bpmn-js canvas wrapper (modeler lifecycle)
+├── BpmnCanvas.tsx bpmn-js canvas wrapper (modeler lifecycle, badge overlays, deploy trigger)

 ├── BpmnProperties.tsx properties panel (right), includes DmnTemplateSelector